About Mpox

 Treatment

-• call HealthLink at 811; they’ll be able to describe your next steps, which may include testing, self-isolation, covering any scabs/lesions, wearing a mask, and avoiding physical contact with people and pets.
+• Call HealthLink at 811; they will be able to guide your next steps, which may include testing, self-isolation, covering any scabs/lesions, wearing a mask and avoiding physical contact with people and pets.

 Prevention & Vaccinations